Health & Safety

 It's a council by-law that all beach trailers be removed from Narrow Neck Beach when not in use i.e. when you are out sailing.
 This is to provide full and safe use of the beach to the wider public.

 Sailors, parents and supporters can all pitch in to help with this, even if it's not your own beach trailer, bring it up to the old road.
 Keep them clear of the cycleway.

 Wakatere Boating Club is situated within the grounds of a public reserve - Narrow Neck Beach Reserve.
 The club area is used by children and adults for coaching, rigging and boat maintenance.
-As such, no car parking is permitted within the club compound for hall hire events or for sailing events.
-This includes absolutely NO PARKING on the grass or in front of the club on the old road.

-Emergency Ambulance, Police, Fire: phone 111
+- Ambulance, Police, Fire: phone 111

-Devonport Fire Station (09) 445 2297
+- Devonport Fire Station: (09) 445 2297

-Takapuna Police Station (09) 488 6200
+- Takapuna Police Station: (09) 488 6200

-Auckland Council (09) 301 0101
+- Auckland Council Hotline: (09) 301 0101